Government crisis management plan in the event of extreme weather and flooding

 An emergency related to severe weather conditions is a situation that arises from an extreme weather event that risks causing major problems to the vital interests or basic needs of all or part of the country or the population of the Grand Duchy of Luxembourg.

-Which weather events are provided for in the 'Extreme Weather Plan'?
+Which meteorological or hydrological events are provided for in the plan?

 The following weather conditions are provided for in the emergency response plan for a weather-related emergency: